godinezsteven1/godinezsteven1/README.md

-- 🔭 I’m currently working on **re Designing inTouchBHL's personal website and am developing a database for them for a custom tech ticket management system.**
+- 🔭 I’m currently working as a Software Engineer Intern with Genesys**

-- 🌱 I’m currently learning **Ethical Hacking and malware creation for education purposes, figma (I am not the design type), and Pytorch**
+- 🤓 Currently advancing my skills in **Artificial Intelligence, with a focus on applied Machine Learning.**

+- 🌱 Actively developing and fine-tuning AI models, with hands-on work in Machine Learning pipelines.

 - 💬 Ask me about **three.Js, I love a good 3D environment, working with vectors and positioning.
 It really is beautiful :,)**

 - 📫 How to reach me **Please use my personal email: Steven.godin.42@gmail.com and put subject as: [FROM GITHUB]: {Message}**

-- ⚡ Fun fact **I am Trilingual, I powerlift, I drive and own 2 Harley motorcycles, I WATCH to much anime**
+- ⚡ Fun facts **I am Trilingual, I powerlift, I drive and own 2 Harley motorcycles, I WATCH to much anime**